JoLamMaker/ThisArm_Firmware/ReadMe.md

 ## Hardware Requirement of this Firmware

-- Computer with Arduino IDE set-up
+- Computer with Arduino IDE 1.6.9 (or higher version) set-up
 - Arduino UNO (or any higher grade model like Arduino Mega Uno)
   - This is the brain
 - Encoder with Push button